 THE BAD: No Wi-Fi or GPS

 The Photo quality from DSC-HX300 is very good to excellent with a 20-megapixel sensor.
 In addition to its twilight mode, it produces some of the best high-ISO photos.
-Though, it can’t capture raw images but it’s good for people looking for long lens.
+Though it can’t capture raw images but it’s good for people looking for a long lens.

 Depending on the computer or other USB devices you connect to the camera, the connection mode is automatically selected-now that is something to look forward to.
 It also establishes a Mass Storage connection between the camera and a computer or other USB device.

 It is extremely versatile and the 50x zoom is superb.
-As a bridge camera it is the ideal compromise between a compact and a SLR.
+As a bridge camera, it is the ideal compromise between a compact and an DSLR.

 9. Fujifilm FinePix HS50 EXR

 THE GOOD: OIS performance

 - Tilting 3.0-inch TFT color LCD monitor and electronic viewfinder with eye sensor

 - 16 million effective pixels 1/2-inch EXR CMOS processor with primary color filter and lens shift image stabilization.